 Christine Webster was born in Karlsruhe, Germany.
-She lives and works in Paris.
+She lives and works in France.
 She creates sounds and experimental music for different kind of media and dimensions.

-In 2006 she discovered virtual reality and social 3D plateform like Second Life.
-She began to create her own 3D spatial compositions experimenting EA music spatialized with game engine, creating virtual sound installation and sonifications for simulations.
+In 2006 she discovered the potential of virtual reality and social 3D platform like Second Life.
+In 2008 she began to create her own 3D spatialized electroacoustic compositions, virtual sound installation and sonifications for VR simulations.

-In October 2013, Christine Webster joined the ENSAD-LAB Spatial Media research lab in Paris, leading her flagship VR project, Empty Room : an electroacoustic composition spatialised in VR, using object oriented sound, ambisonic 3D and binaural technologies.
-Since October 2016 Empty Room is at the core of her Phd research at CICM – Paris 8, directed by Anne Sedes.
+In October 2013, Christine Webster joined the Ensad-LAB Spatial Media research lab in Paris, leading her flagship VR project, Empty Room : an electroacoustic composition spatialized in VR, using Object-Based Audio, High Order Ambisonic and Binaural technologies.
+This project leads in 2016 to a thesis she defended in November 2022 at Université de Paris 8.

-Christine Webster was also well kown in France as a writer, she reviewed during ten years about innovative hardware and software for KR-HomeStudio and MCD Digitalarti.
+Christine Webster was also well known in France as a writer, she reviewed during ten years about innovative hardware and software for KR-HomeStudio and MCD Digitalarti.

-Christine Webster was several times on short films nominees list for the Lutin du Court Métrage in Paris, and part of Oscar nominees short list 2011 on :
+Christine Webster was nominated several times on short films nominees list, in France for the Lutin du Court Métrage in Paris and in the US on the Oscar nominees short list 2011 for :

 Le silence sous l’écorce / The silence benath the bark

 Produced by Sens Fiction and Lardux Films, directed by Joana Lurie and sound designed by Christine Webster.
-Le silence sous l’écorce was on the Oscar short list nominees 2011.
-The film is listed by the Development at the Conservation Center for Art and Historic Artifacts of Philadelphia among the 250 best short films in animation since 1895.
+Le silence sous l’écorce figured on the Oscar short list nominees 2011.
+The film was listed by the Development at the Conservation Center for Art and Historic Artifacts of Philadelphia among the 250 best short films in animation since 1895.